Land Rover LR2 Insurance Rates

 | Wyoming | $962 | -$116 | -10.8% |

-Choosing higher comprehensive and collision insurance deductibles could save up to $300 every year, while buying higher liability limits will cost you more.
-Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $426 more per year.
+Choosing higher comprehensive and collision insurance deductibles can reduce rates by up to $300 a year, whereas increasing liability limits will increase premiums.
+Going from a 50/100 limit to a 250/500 limit will raise rates by up to $426 more per year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you are probably paying at a minimum $1,300 to $1,800 extra every year, depending on your age.
-A high-risk auto insurance policy can cost as much as 42% to 134% more than the average policy.
+If you have a few points on your driving record or tend to cause accidents, you could be paying $1,300 to $1,800 extra every year, depending on your age.
+Insurance for high-risk drivers is expensive and can cost around 42% to 134% more than the average policy.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year